Quehanna Wild Area: Hunting

 Susan Stranahan's Susquehanna: River of Dreams reports that before Curtiss-Wright took over the area in 1955, Quehanna was considered "some of the best hunting land in the state".
 No hunting or fishing were initially allowed on the leased land, but by July 1959 fishing on Mosquito Creek was allowed again, as was limited hunting to help control the deer.
 In October 1963 hunting resumed throughout the wild area, four years before the state purchased the land back from Curtiss-Wright.
 As of 2010, the Pennsylvania Game Commission allowed hunting of the following species found in Quehanna Wild Area: American crow, beaver, black bear, black squirrel, bobcat, bobwhite quail, cottontail rabbit, coyote, elk, house sparrow, raccoon, red fox, ring-necked pheasant, ruffed grouse, white-tailed deer, wild turkey, and woodcock.
 The Mosquito Creek Sportsmen's Association has sponsored an annual coyote hunt each winter hunt since 1992.
 The club has also provided food plots for deer and elk, fed game animals in winter, planted and pruned fruit trees, stocked fish, and treated streams for acid rain.
 Fishing is primarily for trout.

-Bird Watching
+Bird watching

 The Quehanna Wild Area is also seen, used, and enjoyed by bird watchers attracted by its status as an Important Bird Area.
 Audubon Pennsylvania and the DCNR have prepared the Susquehanna River Birding and Wildlife Trail guide which lists three sites in Quehanna: Wykoff Run, Beaver Run Wildlife Viewing Area, and the whole wild area.
 The DCNR has published a guide to Elk Scenic Drive which lists 23 attractions, four in Quehanna: Marion Brooks and M.K.
 Goddard/Wykoff Run Natural Areas, and Beaver Run and Hoover Farm Wildlife Viewing Areas.

-Horseback Riding
+Horseback riding

-Quehanna Wild Area has approximately 50 miles of shared-use trails open to horseback riding.
+Quehanna Wild Area has approximately 50 miles of shared-use trails open to horseback riding, with numerous trail heads.
+Some trails are quite easy, while more remote trails can be challenging.
 Yellowsnake Equestrian Campground near the village of Piper offers six sites geared towards horse users, albeit with very minimal facilities.